 This page explains how climate change affects the environmental indicators in this report.

 Bald Eagles and Osprey: Climate change affects the survival of bald eagles on multiple levels, according to scientists.
-As climate change progresses, the Audubon Society's climate model projects that bald eagles will have just 26 percent of their current summer range by 2080.
+As climate change progresses, the National Audubon Society's climate model projects that bald eagles will have just 26 percent of their current summer range by 2080.
 It is possible that the birds will adapt and reclaim summer terrain as new areas become hospitable, but it isn't known whether the birds will be able to find the food and habitat they need to survive.

 Climate Changers: Greenhouse gases (GHG), including carbon dioxide (CO2), from human activities are the most significant drivers of observed climate change since the mid-20th century.
 Carbon dioxide is generated as a result of the combustion of fossil fuels and to a lesser extent, the clearing of land for agriculture, industry, and other human activities.
-As described in the most recent study released by the Governor’s Council on Climate Change, carbon dioxide is the GHG that represents the greatest warming potential, which has resulted in a temperature increase of 0.9°C between 1980 and 2018 in Connecticut.
+As described in a recent study released by the Governor’s Council on Climate Change, carbon dioxide is the GHG that represents the greatest warming potential, which has resulted in a temperature increase of 0.9°C between 1980 and 2018 in Connecticut.
 Warmer temperatures have also resulted in an increase in annual average precipitation.

 Preserved Land and Forests: The climate influences the structure and function of forest ecosystems and plays an essential role in forest health.
 Forests are sensitive to changes in temperature and precipitation and are greatly affected by fragmentation and land-use change, invasion by nonnative species, forest diseases and insect pests, and extreme weather events.
 One study by the United States Department of Agriculture (USDA) states that climate also affects the frequency and severity of many forest disturbances.
 Land conservation can help to reduce the impacts of climate change by absorbing carbon dioxide from the air.